Tony Marino (boxer): Last fight and resulting death

 On January 30, 1937, Marino fought Panamanian boxer Carlos "Indian" Quintana at the Ridgewood Grove Arena in Brooklyn, New York.
 He took a terrific beating and was floored five times.
 The bout went the scheduled distance of eight rounds.
 Marino collapsed in the center of the ring just as the referee raised Quintana's hand to indicate his victory.
 He was examined by the ringside doctor, Eugene Kenny, who diagnosed a brain concussion.
 He was carried to his dressing room.
 Shortly thereafter, he was rushed to Wyckoff Heights Hospital in Brooklyn.
 He never regained consciousness and died on February 1, two days after the fight.
 A benefit for his family was held in his honor in New York partly through the efforts of John Attell, a matchmaker who had arranged several of his fights; it netted a total of $1,212.74.
 Quintana headlined the card of fighters.

 Death inspires boxing rule

 Two days after he died, the New York State Athletic Commission convened to frame a new rule.
 Citing Marino's death, they determined that any fighter knocked down three times in a single round would be considered "outclassed" and the fight would be stopped.
 At the time of its creation, this rule did not apply to championship matches.
-Over the years, the three-knockdown rule spread beyond the boundaries of New York, being used in many states and other countries.
+Over the years, the three-knockdown rule spread beyond the boundaries of New York, being used in many states and other countries, where it is called an "automatic knockout" by the World Boxing Association, the successor to the National Boxing Association led by NYSAC.
 Death of a Champion, Birth of a Rule: The Tony Marino Story, a documentary about Marino's life, death and the impact of the three-knockdown rule, was released in 2016.